aBrihoum/dev.to/How I optimized my Angular website/source.md

 ![index.html](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/4bmije5bm3311pkgdbjt.png)

-What I've done here, is that the second a user visits the website, the first resource to be added to the download queue is `combined.scss`, this means the browser will start downloading my website resources with `combined.scss` on the top of the list, thus when Angular starts printing, the critical CSS are already prepared.
+What I've done here, is that the second a user visits the website, the first resource to be added to the download queue is `combined.scss`, this means the browser will start downloading my website resources with `combined.scss` on the top of the list, thus when Angular starts printing, the critical CSS are already loaded and ready to use.

 ![Preload](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/wggvvo3163xz9yte66xo.png)